 Prerequisites: Ch.
 61; ME.
-15.
+15; or Ch.
+63 a, b.

 Problems and discussions designed to bring the student in touch with the problems involved in efficiently carrying out chemical reactions on a commercial scale.
 The basic operations of chemical industry (such as heat production, heat transfer, mixing, filtration, distillation) are studied both as to principle and practice.